masa002/RealtimeTranslator/README.md

 License
 ========
-MIT license, see the LICENSE file.
+GNU General Public License v2.0, see the LICENSE file.
 Softalk is also available for commercial use if you do not use AquesTalk.